-There’s nothing too worse when you work hard to get that following and locked from your account, just because it got hacked!
-During the lockdown, social media distract us with funny videos, but it could also expose us to potential spammers, scammers, and hackers.
+There's nothing worse than working hard to lock that following from your account just because it got hacked!
+During the lockdown, social media distract us with funny videos, but it could also expose us to potential spammers, scammers and hackers.

 So what are the common loopholes:

 - The passwords used are based on personal information.
 Such as date of birth, phone numbers, etc.

-- They use the frequently used word as their password, such as “imissyou”, etc.
+- They use the frequently used word as their password, such as "Imissyou".

 - The sequence is predictable, such as "qwerty" or "abcdef2341".

 - The passwords are reused, such as passwords on Gmail, and social platforms are the same.